prismacolor-archive/Guessing_Game/README.md

 # Guessing_Game
-A guessing game using Python
+A number guessing game using Python.
+The user tries to guess the computer's number.